How to Trade with Heikin Ashi Chart Pattern?

 (Max of Current period high, HA open, HA close)

-• Low Price- Low is the minimum value of the three data points, the current period low, Heikin Ashi open, Heikin Ashi close.
+• Low Price- Low is the minimum value of the three data points, the current period low, Heikin Ashi open, and Heikin Ashi close.

 (Min of Current period low, HA open, HA close)